 According to the World Economic Situation and Prospects 2019 report by the United Nations, the current world economic scenario has predicted a global growth to remain at 3% in 2019 and 2020.

 In the IMD’s 2019 World Competitiveness Rankings, India moved up a rank from 44th to 43rd.
 Singapore left behind Hong Kong in second place and the USA at third place to become the world’s most competitive economy.

 According to the International Monetary Fund, India’s GDP growth is above 7%, is predicted to surpass the GDP’s of UK and France by the end of 2020 and is expected to reach the GDP growth of Germany by 2023, and becoming the fifth largest economy in the world (IMD.org).

 History of Indian IT Industry:

-The birth of Indian IT industry took place in Mumbai in 1967 with the setup of Tata Group and Burroughs Corporation, United States, where Tata Group had to write the codes for the Burroughs machine.
+The birth of the Indian IT industry took place in Mumbai in 1967 with the setup of Tata Group and Burroughs Corporation, United States, where Tata Group had to write the codes for the Burroughs machine.
 The company was set up in the first software export zone, SEEPZ or Santa Cruz Electronics Export Processing Zone, which amounts to 80% of software exports.
-After which many more companies sprung up to change the face of Indian Economy.
+After which many more companies sprung up to change the face of the Indian Economy.